-We have entered an era of data mining, excavating, crunching, modelling, measuring, predicting, visualising, automating, tracking, sensing, monitoring, targeting and deciding.
+We have entered an era of data mining, excavating, crunching, modeling, measuring, predicting, visualizing, automating, tracking, sensing, monitoring, targeting and deciding.
 Big Data plays at every decision point in every industry, from purchase through to performance.
 Data is in the midst of everything.
-It is a dream scenario for brands to find their audiences, know individuals backwards, discover what counts for them, and deliver at warp speed.
+It is a dream scenario for brands to find their audiences, know individuals backward, discover what counts for them, and deliver at warp speed.

 Love wins on all levels

 Winning as a brand is not just about selling more.
 Notably, it’s also about selling for more.
 As brands become more commoditized, the ability to charge a premium grows more valuable.
 Emotion is the key to premium returns.
 Lovemarks drive premium margins.

 With the rise of emotional expectations, value-for-money is but a factor of the consumer value equation.
 A Lovemark delivers ‘priceless value’, which answers a thirst for purpose, experience and community.
 Being able to access that feeling by coming back to a brand, again and again, is a key to success.

 Brands are in a tougher era from the one they grew up in.
 While consumers expect more from brands than ever to earn their loyalty in the technological century – from offers, rewards and time-saving methods to empathetic interfaces and unique experiences – and can switch brands faster, the potential for a brand to deliver on heightened emotional demands is greater than ever.